sbt/junit-interface/README.md

 Any parameter not starting with `-` or `+` is treated as a glob pattern for matching tests.
 Unlike the patterns given directly to sbt's `test-only` command, the patterns given to junit-interface will match against the full test names (as displayed by junit-interface) of all atomic test cases, so you can match on test methods and parts of suites with custom runners.

-In sbt 0.10+, you can set default options in your build.sbt file:
+You can set default options in your build.sbt file:

     testOptions += Tests.Argument(TestFrameworks.JUnit, "-q", "-v")

-In sbt 0.7, add the following to your project:

-    override def testOptions =
-      super.testOptions ++
-      Seq(TestArgument(TestFrameworks.JUnit, "-q", "-v"))

 Or use them with the test-quick and test-only commands: